-Faculty in the Department of Curriculum & Instruction are involved in a number of needs of our children.
+Faculty in the Department of Curriculum & Instruction are involved in a number of programs and projects addressing the needs of our children.

 BoCES: Borderlands Center for Educational Studies

 The primary goals of BoCes are production of knowledge, community service, and policy development, particularly in the areas of SPED/ELL and dropout prevention.

 Children’s Reading Foundation of Doña Ana County (external website)